 9. Guyana: rainforests and giant wildlife

-Our last destination is far less-known than the other countries on our list.
+Mylast destination is far less known than the other countries on this list.
 However, Guyana will no doubt appeal to the intrepid traveler.

 About 80% of the country is covered in rainforest, English is the national language and you’re likely to encounter few if any tour groups.